2025 Formula Regional European Championship: Opening rounds

+Mid-season rounds

 Qualifying at the Hungaroring brought another maiden polesitter in De Palo, who secured pole position for race one ahead of Clerot.
 In the first race, he kept the lead into turn one, while Deligny passed Al Dhaheri for third.
 De Palo maintained control through two safety-car periods, leaving only a single green-flag lap.
 Clerot resisted repeated attacks from Deligny for second, and Al Dhaheri kept Slater at bay for fourth.
 De Palo won ahead of Clerot and Deligny to retake the championship lead.
 Deligny earned pole position for race two, but after leading the early laps he ceded the position on lap 13 when he slowed unexpectedly before turn 12 and Slater moved past.
 Deligny briefly retook the lead into turn one but dropped behind Slater, Al Dhaheri and De Palo when the same issue recurred.
 Slater managed the remaining laps to win.
 Deligny initially recovered to second, but a technical infringement saw him disqualified after the race.
 De Palo therefore moved up to third to retain a three-point championship lead over Slater.

+The first half of the season concluded at Paul Ricard, where Slater led De Palo in qualifying for the first race.
+He controlled race one from the start and steadily extended his advantage, eventually winning by 7.9 seconds.
+The top two remained steady as CL Motorsport's Michael Belov moved into third at the start.
+That place was short-lived, however, as Kato retook the place around the outside on lap two.
+Bohra and Clerot also passed Belov as the race settled, with the pair fighting for fourth place, allowing Kato to retain the podium.
+Slater started race two from pole position again, this time ahead of Rashid Al Dhaheri, who defended from Bohra on the opening lap.
+A collision between Prema's Doriane Pin and Maschio at turn one brought out the safety car and then the red flag, with racing resuming on lap eight.
+Slater retained control at the restart, while De Palo’s attempt to pass Bohra ended with an off-track excursion that allowed Clerot and then Giltaire through.
+Slater's double win saw him leave Paul Ricard with a 20-point lead over De Palo.